 If you have persistent or frequent headaches, headaches that interfere with normal activities, or your headaches become more painful, you should see a healthcare provider during normal office hours.

 Headaches and brain tumor — Headaches occur in approximately 50 percent of people who have brain tumors.
 However, headaches are very common and brain tumors are rarely found in people who are evaluated for headaches.
 Many people with brain tumors have chronic headaches that are worse with bending over or occur with nausea and vomiting, although these symptoms can also occur with headaches not related to a brain tumor.

 The treatment of headaches is discussed separately.
-(See "Patient information: Headache treatment in adults (Beyond the Basics)".)
+(See "Patient education: Headache treatment in adults (Beyond the Basics)".)